 - Exclude resources by tag

-Specify a key-value pair in the first one to select which resources Dashbird should monitor.
+Specify a key-value pair in the first one to select which resources you’d like Dashbird to monitor for you.
 Include key-value pairs in the second one to determine resources that should be excluded from Dashbird monitoring.
-Make sure your AWS resources are tagged appropriately according to the key-valur pairs selected in our system.
+Make sure your AWS resources are tagged appropriately according to the key-value pairs selected in our system.